anshuthopsee/option-payoff/README.md

 6. Numeric input value range: 0.1 >= value < 10000.

 ## Recent updates
-1. Miigrated state management from React Context to Redux Toolkit.
+1. Migrated state management from React Context to Redux Toolkit.

 ## To be added
 1. Number of contracts input.